 As another option, you can bake your own Dairy-Free Girl Scout Cookies!
 Here are two delicious recipes from my kitchen:

 Unfortunately these boxes of “American tradition” contain some not-so-traditional ingredients.
-All of the varieties mentioned above contain hydrogenated oils, high fructose corn syrup, and some sort of artificial ingredient.
-While I hesitate to actually recommend them from a health perspective, I do recognize the importance and symbolism of Girl Scout cookies for so many!
+All of the varieties mentioned above contain hydrogenated oils and most contain high fructose corn syrup and some artificial ingredients.
+While I hesitate to actually recommend them from a health perspective, I do recognize the importance and symbolism of Girl Scout cookies for millions of people!